 In 2015, the Journal of Applied Psychology published a study examining “promotive and prohibitive voice” of employees at work and how that affected mental depletion.

 “What’s the story you’re telling yourself?”
-The research is in, and our internal dialogue matters a lot when it comes to mental energy, focus, and reaching our goals.
+The verdict is in, and our internal dialogue matters a lot when it comes to mental energy, focus, and reaching our goals.

 Are you telling yourself a prohibitive story?
 I’m too tired to write.
 I don’t have enough time.
 I don’t have enough energy.
 My family takes up all of my focus.